“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 Jimmy stops sucking him.
 “The only thing getting smoked is yer dick,” he answers him.

-Doug is lying on his back with Tony and me on either side kissing and rubbing him while Jimmy lays between his leg, expertly sucking his dick.
+Doug lays back as we go at him.
 The stimulation has Doug writhing on the bed.
-Tony begins rubbing his asshole, slowly inserting a finger, to Doug’s surprise and apparent distress.
+Tony begins rubbing his asshole, to Doug’s surprise and apparent distress.

 “Appears we have a virgin bottom here,” I grin.